ECOMMERCE PLATFORM: MAGENTO VS SHOPIFY VS WOOCOMMERCE, WHO WIN?

 Selling products on multiple channels

 Shopify encourages you to make use of other potential sales channels to increase sales.
 Here are some of the supported channels with easy integration of products: Facebook, Amazon, Pinterest, Mobile Apps…

-Besides the pros that help Shopify become more accessible to the customers, it also shows some drawback.
+Besides the pros that help Shopify become more accessible to the customers, it also shows some drawbacks.

 Customize theme using own PHP language

 Shopify platform uses its self-developed PHP language called “Liquid”.
 All themes are coded in this format.
 It makes the theme customization harder unless you know how to code in Liquid or are willing to hire a developer who knows how to code Shopify themes.
 Several Shopify reviews from developers state that Liquid is an easy-to-learn language, but the customers may mess around with the code.
 Unless you want to edit theme core files, then you’re safe off sticking with their prebuilt ones.
 Alternatively, you can opt for a premium theme with support instead to avoid any coding problems.